-For the 2014 year, candidates from past, present and future elections required file 3,245 were to campaign financial disclosure reports.
-Of the 3,245 reports required to be filed with the Registry 2,913 were filed timely.
-Certified letters were sent out for the remaining 332 reports that were not filed timely notifying the candidate that civil penalties could be assessed if the required report was not filed within five days of their receipt of the notice.
-Out of the 332 disclosures that were not filed timely, twentyfour still have not been filed as of the date of this report.
-The twenty-four reports still outstanding consist of one (1) second quarter, two (2) pre-primary, four (4) third quarter, and seventeen (17) fourth quarter reports.
+For the 2018 year, candidates from past, present and future elections were required to 2,412 campaign file disclosure financial Of the 2,412 reports. reports required to be filed with the Registry 2,120 were filed timely.
+Certified letters were sent out for the remaining 292 reports that were not filed notifying timely the candidate that civil penalties could assessed if the required report was not filed within five days of their receipt of the notice.
+Out of the 292 disclosures that were not filed timely, 28 still have not been filed as of the date of this report.
+The 28 reports still outstanding consist of three (3) first quarter, six (6) second quarter, four (4) pre-primary, six (6) third quarter, one (1) pre-general, seven (7) fourth quarter and one (1) year-end reports.

-The candidates failing to file the second quarter, pre-primary and third quarter have either been assessed civil penalties or are in the process of being assessed penalties by the Registry.
-Final actions on the candidates that have failed to file their fourth quarter reports are still pending.
-These candidates will be ineligible to qualify for election until the reports are filed and the civil penalties are paid
+The candidates failing to file the reports have either been assessed civil penalties or are in the process of being assessed penalties by the Registry.
+Final actions on some candidates that have failed to file reports are still pending.
+These candidates will be ineligible to qualify for election until the reports are filed and the civil penalties are paid.